 Anyone with chronic illness knows there are good days and bad days.
 This has been a surprisingly good week for me and I felt really energized in the cool morning air.
 When fatigue crept in around 9, adrenalin stepped up to finish the day.
 I felt like I could go forever.

 Clouds quickly settled in before I could make it out of the river bed below the basin.
 Forest Camp and McNeeley Peak will have to wait another three seasons.
 I’ll be back.
 I love it here.

 As I hiked out of the cloud layers I saw sun and blue sky ahead.
 Maybe Her Majesty would still be as striking as she was the hour I left her.
 Sure enough.
 Full-on gobsmackin’ gorgeous.
 I scurried down Huckleberry trail back to the Ridge trail and followed the blue sky back up to Frozen Lake.
 From there I went about a mile and a half up Fremont Mountain trail.
 I have “a spot” there.
 My happy place.

 The skies behind me looked ominous, but the trail ahead was dramatic and mesmerizing.
 I kept moving along the trail as the landscspe seemed to change by the moment.
 I love standing there knowing that no one else in the world is enjoying the magic of these moments except me.
 This is truly my moment.

 Still no people.

-Category: Autumn, Finding joy, Living with RA, Mount RainierTags: Ada Limón, Autumn, Changes, Dreams, Friends, Kindness, Life, Living with RA, Love, Memories, Mount Rainier, Peace, Poetry, PoetryInspiration, RA, Randomness, Recovery, Solo hiking, Sunrise, Sunrise at Sunrise, Women hiking
+Category: UncategorizedTags: Ada Limón, Autumn, Changes, Dreams, Finding joy, Friends, Kindness, Life, Living with RA, Love, Memories, Mount Rainier, Peace, Poetry, PoetryInspiration, RA, Randomness, Recovery, Solo hiking, Sunrise, Sunrise at Sunrise, Women hiking